WisdomGhoul/jeff-mod-plusplus/README.md

 ## Features
 - (almost) every modules from jeff mod are included, updated
+- StashMover modules
+    - Added and updated to 1.21.5 from https://github.com/miles352/meteor-stash-mover
+    - Untested yet, may be unstable
+- ChatSigns
+    - Display signs reachable in your render-distance in chat
 - ElytraReplace
     - Swap an almost broken ELytra with a new one automatically
     - Useful if your wings has cursed enchantments
     - Configurable durability treshold
 - NoKillAuraFly
     - Disable KillAura during Elytra flights
     - Enable it automatically when on ground
     - Useful during nether baritone travel, to avoid ghasts and piglin triggers